What is assignment of a claim under the laws of the Netherlands?

 Assignment also requires "delivery" (levering) of the chose in action.
 There are two possible ways to "deliver" a contractual claim.

-Article 3:94(1) the Dutch Civil Code provides that a chose in action is delivered by means of a deed and subsequent notice to the debtor (or person against whom the right can be exercised).
+Article 3:94(1) of the Dutch Civil Code provides that a chose in action is delivered by means of a deed and subsequent notice to the debtor (or person against whom the right can be exercised).
 Either the assignor or the assignee can give notice.
 In this situation, the assignment is not complete until the debtor has notice.

-A chose in action can also be assigned through a Notarial Deed or deed that is registered with the Tax and Customs Administration (art 3:94(2) the Dutch Civil Code).
+A chose in action can also be assigned through a Notarial Deed or deed that is registered with the Tax and Customs Administration (art 3:94(2) of the Dutch Civil Code).
 In these cases, there is no need to give notice to the debtor (or person against whom the right can be exercised) for the assignment to be complete.
 However, the chose cannot be enforced against this person until they have notice from the assignor or assignee.
 One rationale for this provision is that if the assignor is declared bankrupt before the notice is given, but after the execution or registration of the deed, the assignment will already be complete and the chose in action in question will not be part of the bankrupt estate.

 After assignment, the assignee acquires all rights that are ancillary to the claim (article 6:142 of the Dutch Civil Code).